Complete Guide to Yaxha: Unique Mayan Ruins in Guatemala

 More Amazing Things To Do In Guatemala

 Lake Atitlán is considered by many to be one of the most beautiful lakes in the world.
-Located in the western highlands of Guatemala, the lake encircles spectacular dormant volcanoes and picturesque Mayan villages.
-It has a relaxed atmosphere, a colorful and rich Mayan culture, and an almost perfect climate.
+Located in the western highlands of Guatemala, the lake is surrounded by volcanoes and Maya villages, with a relaxed atmosphere and rich local culture.

 Best things to do in Guatemala